VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 Azure account.

 > **Note:** You must also ensure that you have created **Conference**
-> database in SQL Azure using the **Install-Database.ps1** in the
+> database in SQL Database using the **Install-Database.ps1** in the
 > scripts folder as described above.
 You must also ensure that you have
 > modified the connection strings in the
-> configuration files in the solution to point to your SQL Azure
+> configuration files in the solution to point to your SQL Database
 > **Conference** database instead of your local SQL Express
 > **Conference** database as described above.